TelenorStartIoT/tutorials/10-graphql-api/README.md

-# Using the Managed IoT Cloud GraphQL API to Interact with the Platform
+# Managed IoT Cloud - GraphQL API

 In addition to a RESTful API, Managed IoT Cloud also offers a GraphQL endpoint to interact with the API.
 GraphQL offloads much of the potential querying a developer has to make with a "traditional" RESTful API.
 Instead, a Graph query is sent to a single GraphQL endpoint and the desired data can be pinpointed by the server, drastically reducing the amount of network roundtrips a client has to make.
 In this document you will: